wagov/wasocshared/public/advisories/20221214001-VMWare-Critical-Updates.md

 # VMWare Critical Security Updates - 20221214001

 ## Overview
-VVMware has released security updates to address multiple vulnerabilities in multiple products.
+VMware has released security updates to address multiple vulnerabilities in multiple products.
 A remote attacker could exploit some of these vulnerabilities to take control of an affected system.

 ## What is the threat?
 VMWare have confirmed forms of compromise include: